hero image

 Biography

-Dr. Wujie Zhang is currently an associate professor in Milwaukee School of Engineering’s Physics and Chemistry Department.
+Dr. Wujie Zhang is currently a professor in Milwaukee School of Engineering’s Physics and Chemistry Department.
 Zhang truly believes the focus should be on each individual student -- strengthening the student experience through interaction, encouragement, and engagement.
-Zhang has led several senior projects based on a biomaterial known as pectin that have focused on drug delivery for cancer treatment, 3D printing for tissue engineering, and engineering artificial red blood cells.
+Zhang has led several projects based on a biomaterial known as pectin that have focused on drug delivery for cancer treatment, 3D printing for tissue engineering, and engineering artificial red blood cells.
+Moreover, Zhang has advised senior design projects related to the food industry, such as the development of novel American ginseng-based beverages.

 Areas of Expertise (8)